wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 `$ ./fib4 testing`

-and then we inspect our registers after calling `repne scasb`, we should see a value in `ecx` that is *50 - ( len('testing\0') - 1 )*.
+and then we inspect our registers after stepping past `repne scasb`, we should see a value in `ecx` that is *50 - ( len('testing\0') - 1 )*.
 Which effectively equals 42.
 As `repne scasb` includes the byte it is searching for in the count, we need to subtract 1 from the length of our string.
-Then we subtract the result in `ecx` from our original maximum length of 50 to find the actual length of the string that we want to print.
+We then subtract the result in `ecx` from our original maximum length of 50 to find the actual length of the string that we want to print.

-This gives 50 - 43 = 7 and is what the following lines do:
+This gives **50 - 43 = 7** and is what the following lines do:

 ```asm
     movl %ecx, %edx     # move count into edx